Yakun-Wang/CABS/README.md

 paper and apply the CABS procedure to obtain spectral estimates and summary plots of the MCMC sampler fit.

+When you want to call the cabs function in "CABS.R" file, you need to source the code with command 'source('C:\CABSdemo\CABS.R')'.

 Using CABS on other data:
 Two inputs are necessary to run the MCMC sampler for the CABS estimation procedure.